johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 _John is a member of the NestJS core team_

 Ever wanted to integrate your favorite library into NestJS?
-For example, while Nest has broad built-in support for database Integration, what if you want to use your own favorite library?
+For example, while Nest has broad built-in support for database integration, what if you want to use your own favorite library and no Nest package exists?
+Well, why not build your own?

 This might seem like a daunting task at first.
 But if you've been following my blog posts, you saw a _design pattern_ for NestJS dynamic modules in my [last post](https://dev.to/nestjs/advanced-nestjs-how-to-build-completely-dynamic-nestjs-modules-1370) that points you in the right direction.
 OK, you say, but it _still_ seems like a lot of work to integrate a library.

 I have good news!
 Using the awesome power of the Nest CLI, you can **generate a complete, custom dynamic module template with a single command!** You can then literally have your library integrated in about 5 minutes!
-Follow along with such an adventure as we build a quick integration to [Knex.js](http://knexjs.org/) below!
+Follow along with such an adventure as we build a quick integration to [Knex.js](http://knexjs.org/) below.

-And, stay tuned for more on the awesomeness of the Nest CLI.
+And stay tuned for more on the awesomeness of the Nest CLI.
 Built on top of the Angular CLI, the potential for this tool to revolutionize the way you use Nest is limitless.
 I have lots more planned for this topic in the near future!

 ### Intro